-Pasta baked in the oven (AKA “al forno”) is what comfort food dreams are made of!!
+Pasta baked in the oven (AKA “al forno”) is an Italian comfort food staple!
 My husband used to be against baked pastas because he felt they were always too dry and the pasta was mushy.

-This recipe was designed to combat both of those #firstworldproblems.
-This baked rigatoni is saucy, perfectly cooked and an absolute family favorite!!!
-This dish is part baked rigatoni, part lasagna… and 100% delicious!
+This delicious rigatoni al forno recipe was designed to combat both of those #firstworldproblems.
+This baked pasta dish is saucy, perfectly cooked, and an absolute family favorite!!!
+This dish is part-baked rigatoni, part lasagna… and 100% delicious!

 WHY YOU’LL LOVE THIS RECIPE

 - Cheesy, comfort food goodness!

 - Baked in lots of delicious sauce so the pasta is never dry.

 - Great for serving a crowd or a big family.

 You’ll need the following ingredients to make this delicious Rigatoni al Forno with Sausage and Ricotta: